 Poet and fiction writer Jennifer Tseng was born in Indiana and raised in California by a first generation Chinese engineer and a third generation German American microbiologist.
 Her first book The Man With My Face (AAWW 2005) won the 2005 Asian American Writers' Workshop's National Poetry Manuscript Competition and a 2006 PEN American Center Open Book Award.
 Her second book Red Flower, White Flower (Marick Press 2013), winner of the Marick Press Poetry Prize, features Chinese translations by Mengying Han and Aaron Crippen, and her novel Mayumi and the Sea of Happiness (Europa Editions 2015) was a finalist for the PEN Robert W. Bingham Prize for Debut Fiction and for the New England Book Award.
 MAYUMI is available in English, Italian, and Danish.

 Tseng earned an MA in Asian American Studies at UCLA, an MA in Fiction at University of Houston, and she was twice a Fiction Fellow at the Fine Arts Work Center in Provincetown.
 She has taught Asian American Studies and Creative Writing at UCLA and Hampshire College respectively and was the 2015 Jack Kerouac Writer-in-Residence at University of Massachusetts, Lowell.
-She works as an instructor for the Fine Arts Work Center's online writing program 24PearlStreet, a circulation assistant at the Public Library of Brookline, and as a manuscript consultant.
-After living on Martha's Vineyard for many years, Tseng now lives in Brookline, MA.
+The Distinguished Visiting Writer at Oregon State University Cascades, she also works as an instructor for the Fine Arts Work Center's online writing program 24PearlStreet and as a manuscript consultant.
+After living on Martha's Vineyard for many years, Tseng now lives in Cambridge, MA.

 Follow @TsengIsland on Twitter or Instagram, view a collection of images and literary ephemera curated under the star of Tseng's bilingual book Red Flower, White Flower Tumblr, and/or visit Tseng's author page on Facebook.
 Please note: Tseng's FB page was started by Dede Auyong & is managed by Sue Coyle.
 To write to Tseng directly, see Contact page.